 Welcome.

 I've wanted to make a little hub for a bunch of stuff that I'm interested in for a while now, so here it is.
-I don't know exactly what I'll end up putting in here, but some of the things I like include: Old cellphones and early telecom infrastructure, ham radios, LORAs, brutalist architecture, the study of war and human conflict, horror movies, and very broadly: technology that straddles the transition from analog to digital.
+I don't know exactly what I'll end up putting in here, but some of the things I like include: Old cellphones and early telecom infrastructure, ham radios, LORAs, brutalist architecture, the study of war and human conflict, satellites and radar, and very broadly: technology that straddles the transition from analog to digital.
+I'm also in school for electircal engineering.

-My "mission" for my own sake is to hang on to the elements of my digital space which bring me pleasure, and to work in opposition to a world that is shaping up to be a technocratic monolith.
-This website is titled as such because many of my endeavors were originally pursued due to a lack of options and the resultant anger and frustration from that experience.
-It is becoming harder and harder to opt-out of the pull of hyperconnectivity.
-"Radio Jaws" seems to vaguely sum up how I feel about playing both offense and defense in a digital world that could offer freedom of choice to its users but opts not to.
+My "mission" for my own sake is to hang on to the elements of my digital space which bring me excitement, and to work in opposition to a world that is shaping up to be a technocratic monolith.
+This website gets its namesake from the feeling of playing both offense and defense in a tech world that is increasingly turning its back on those it once depended on for survival; the users.

 I was obsessed with the Blackberry as a kid-- still am -- and hung on to my Bold 9900 until the 3g shutdown.
 I am a collector and hardware nerd, and have prided myself on the fact that I've always gone to great lengths to make my digital environment personal and intimate.
-I also kept a landline until last year.
-I would rather take the hard road to personalization than bow to homogenous technology.
-I believe certain tech companies shared that sentiment for decades, and I think that's what made the digital world so fun and individualistic between the nineties (maybe even long before, although it's not my place to say) and early 2000's.
+I kept a landline until last year, own and operate ham radios, and still keep a little shortwave desk unit powered on most hours of the day.
+I like taking the hard road, in my experience it's always at least a bit more interesting.

 In short, you can pry my physical keyboards and hardwire connections out of my cold, dead hands.